Salix x fragilis f. vitellina 'Basfordiana'

 Basfordiana, seen here in our nursery, has the brightest gold stems of all the willows I’ve seen and grown!
 Dazzling in winter against a brilliant blue sky!
 Late March, when they are at their brightest!

-left: A young specimen of basfordiana in the Winter Garden showing its upright habit and bright yellow branches.
+left: A young specimen of basfordiana in our Winter Garden showing its upright habit and bright yellow branches.

 Growing with Red- and Yellow-stem Dogwoods and Blue Spruce.
 Mid-April